nelmio/NelmioApiDocBundle/README.md

     motd:
         template: AcmeApiBundle::Components/motd.html.twig

-## Using your own annotations ##
+## Using Your Own Annotations ##

-If you have developped your own project-related annotations, and you want to parse them to populate the ApiDoc, you can provide custom handlers as services.
-You juste have to implements the `Nelmio\ApiDocBundle\Extractor\HandlerInterface` and tag it as `nelmio_api_doc.extractor.handler`.
+If you have developed your own project-related annotations, and you want to parse them to populate the `ApiDoc`, you can provide custom handlers as services.
+You juste have to implement the `Nelmio\ApiDocBundle\Extractor\HandlerInterface` and tag it as `nelmio_api_doc.extractor.handler`:

-    #app/config/config.yml
+    # app/config/config.yml
     services:
         mybundle.api_doc.extractor.my_annotation_handler:
-            class: MyBundle\AnnotationHandler\MyAnnotationHandler;
+            class: MyBundle\AnnotationHandler\MyAnnotationHandler
             tags:
-                - {name: nelmio_api_doc.extractor.handler}
+                - { name: nelmio_api_doc.extractor.handler }

-Look at examples in [Handlers](https://github.com/nelmio/NelmioApiDocBundle/tree/annotation_handlers/Extractor/Handler)
+Look at the built-in [Handlers](https://github.com/nelmio/NelmioApiDocBundle/tree/master/Extractor/Handler).

 ## Credits ##